JustasDeveikis/JustasDeveikis.github.io/_portfolio/portfolio-1.md

 <br/><img src='/images/LayeredPerovskite.png'>

-The inclusion of the long organic spacer alters optoelectronic properties dramatically.
+The inclusion of the long organic spacer alters structural properties dramatically.
 Furthermore, the fabrication of layered perovskite thin films results in [self-assembled quantum wells](https://www.nature.com/articles/s41528-018-0026-0), rather than polycrystalline films in the 3D perovskite case.
+This property allows the manifestation of quantum confinement effects, which have significant effects on the optoelectronic properties.

 To elucidate the organic cation and inorganic lattice interaction in layered perovskites, we investigated both crystal structure and optoelectronic properties in a wide temperature range.
 More details could be found in this [recently published paper](https://pubs.acs.org/doi/10.1021/acs.jpcc.4c03221)!